 It’s your responsibility to keep your dog healthy.
-A proper diet, regular grooming and exercise, and routine checkups at the veterinarian will help keep your dog in excellent form.
+A proper diet, regular grooming, exercise, and routine checkups at the veterinarian will help keep your dog in excellent form.
 It’s also essential for you to get to know your dog’s eating habits, drinking, sleeping, and other activities.

 Get On A Vaccination Schedule